100+ Best Fundraising Ideas for Everyone in 2024

 18. Board Game Tournament

 Board games of all kinds are having a comeback.
-With more and more people of all ages seeking to spend less time online, a board game tournament is a great way to get everyone to spend some quality time together – and raise funds for a good cause!
+A board game tournament is a great way to get people of all ages to spend some quality time together – and raise funds for a good cause!

 Fundraising Potential: ++